qrdate/qrdate/README.md

 ### Required origin and pathname

-**All** v1 static URIs should start with `qrdate://v` and then immediately proceed to the query parameters.
-We recommend you do **not** add your own parameters or change the URI format in any way.
+**All** v1 static URLs should start with `qrdate://v` and then immediately proceed to the query parameters.
+We recommend you do **not** add your own parameters or change the URL format in any way.

 ### Required query parameters